 - 1/3 cup fresh oregano

-- Melt tallow in a large pan over medium heat.
+- Melt butter, ghee or coconut oil in a large pan over medium heat.
 Add the onion and garlic and saute a couple minutes.
 Then, add the ground beef and sliced sausage.
 Break up ground beef with a spatula.
 Continue to cook for a few minutes.
 Then, add the mushrooms.
 Season to taste with sea salt and pepper.

 - Once mushrooms have softened and beef is cooked through, add the tomato puree, tomato paste, basil, smoked paprika, cinnamon and cayenne.
 Add sea salt and pepper to taste.
 Stir well and bring to a simmer.